uniwebcms/dev-tools/src/templates/project/README.md

 ### Foundation Interfaces

 A Foundation's _interface_ is the set of components it exposes and their available options.
 These exposed components are what you can reference in markdown frontmatter.
 When you write `component: HeroSection`, that component must be in your Foundation's interface.
 Internal components are implementation details that content teams never reference directly.

+**Schemas enable visual editor integration.** Component schemas aren't just metadata—they're runtime contracts that make your components native to visual editors.
+When content creators use the Uniweb App, your Foundation's components appear as first-class building blocks with your parameters becoming visual controls, your presets becoming one-click starting points, and changes previewing instantly.
+Your custom design system becomes the editor's interface for that site.

 ### Content-Driven Rendering